 He has also published a completely revised edition of his 1982 history of the Spanish Civil War, with a great deal of new material from Spanish sources and foreign archives.
 This came out in Spain in September 2005 as La guerra civil española where it became the No.1 Bestseller and received the La Vanguardia prize for non-fiction.
 It appeared in English in spring, 2006, as The Battle for Spain – The Spanish Civil War 1936-1939.
 It has been a top ten bestseller in eight countries.

 D-Day – The Battle for Normandy, published in June 2009, has been a No 1 Bestseller in seven countries, including the UK and France, and in the top ten in another eight countries.
-It has received the Prix Henry Malherbe in France and the Westminster Medal from the Royal United Services Institute.
+It has received the Prix Henry Malherbe in France and the Duke of Westminster Medal from the Royal United Services Institute.
 His next book, The Second World War, published in June 2012, has been a No 1 bestseller in Britain and four other countries, and a bestseller in another five.

 See Gallery for more images.

-By John E Fry: click here for a high resolution image
+By John Fry: click here for a high resolution image